how-to-open-science/knowledge-base/content/change/institutions/uni.md

-title: uni

 # How can I start an Open Science Initiative at my own university?

 For starters, you might want to find out, if there is a national network of open-science initiatives in your country (e.g. [NOSI](https://osf.io/tbkzh/) in Germany, or [UK-OSWG](https://osf.io/vgt3x/) in the UK) and get in touch.
-They will most likely be happy to support you in your endeavour!

 Other than that, you can turn to these resources